StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup.md

 #### Cassandra Keyspace

 Identify the keyspace used by TheHive.
-This is typically defined in the application.conf file under the `db.janusgraph.storage.cql.keyspace` attribute.
+This is typically defined in the _application.conf_ file under the `db.janusgraph.storage.cql.keyspace` attribute.

 #### Elasticsearch Repository

 Configure a repository for Elasticsearch snapshots.
 Ensure the repository is accessible and writable by Elasticsearch.

 #### File Storage Location

 Locate the folder or object storage (e.g., MinIO) where TheHive stores files.
 This will be backed up along with the database and indices.
+If you're using local filesystem or NFS to store your files, the location is typically defined in the application.conf file under the `storage.localfs.location` attribute.

 ### Consistency Considerations